oduameh/node-course/docs/Instructions/keys-and-wallets.md

 --testnet-magic 2
 ```

-After requesting test ADA from the faucet (for wallet1), query the UTXOs belonging to the payment address:
+After requesting test ada from the faucet (for wallet1), query the UTXOs belonging to the payment address:

 ```
 cardano-cli query utxo --address $(cat ~/preview/wallet1/payment.addr) --testnet-magic 2